kuhchung/kuhchung.github.io/pages/armory/progression.md

 This is like Tri's version of that Ceanataur set that gives Honed Blade in 4U early game low rank.

 If you're lucky enough to get a Deviljho Gem, you can use Vangis Coil instead of Selene/Helios Coil.
 If you don't want to put a handicraft decoration in your weapon, you can use Skull Mask.
-Really, if you remove the helmet, you just need three more handicraft points however you like to get it.
+Really, if you remove the helmet and weapon, you just need three more handicraft points however you like to get it.
 Pictured is the Lagiacrus Helm, because I have it sitting around from low rank.

 ---